wso2/mule-conversion-samples/doc-generator/README.md

-# Ballerina Integrator Markdown files generator
+# Markdown files generator

-This guide helps to generate markdown files which needs to generate ballerina integrator website using **wso2/docs-ei** github repository.
+This guide helps to generate markdown files which needs to generate wso2 docs website using **wso2/docs-ei** github repository.

 ## Instructions to create README.md files